-Professor Mattson (Chair); Associate Professors Harris, Hulce, Klein, Michels, Snipp, and Zebolsky; Assistant Professors Anderson, Dobberpuhl, Griffith, Gross, and Kearley.
+Professor Mattson (Chair); Associate Professors Harris, Hulce, Klein, Michels, Snipp, and Zebolsky; Assistant Professors Anderson, Dobberpuhl, Griffith, Gross, and Kearley; Instructors Marks and Zea.

-Chemistry 207 (or 107) and 208 are prerequisites for all courses 200-level and above.
+Chemistry 207 and 208 are prerequisites for all courses 200-level and above.

 The Field of Concentration for Degree of Bachelor of Science